 Sweet potato peanut stew is a vegan & gluten-free one pot meal.
 This recipe includes chickpeas for an extra punch of protein.
 Make a big pot of stew on Sunday for easy meals throughout the week.
 The flavors only get better with time.

 Peanut stew is warming, cozy, and hearty.
 It’s one of those meals that feels healthy and satiating all at once.

 Filled with sweet potatoes, chickpeas, kale, onions, garlic, and a generous dollop of peanut butter, it’s equally pantry-friendly as it is delicious.

-African peanut stew is also known as groundnut stew and West African peanut soup.
-The addition of peanut butter gives the soup velvety, full body.
+Also known as groundnut stew, the addition of peanut butter gives the soup velvety, full body.

 It is a budget-friendly recipe that’s easy to make on the fly, because it’s filled with inexpensive staples.
 For those reasons, it’s also a good one to feed a crowd.